 - Some AI problems on campaign map

-This article was written by Andy.
+Note from Ric: This review was written by Andy.
 You can find him on Twitter @iMacAndy